A Word to Themeco Customers Concerning the Current Events in WordPress

 I have met Matt before and we’ve emailed a couple of times in the past.
 I was very impressed by our interaction.
 We talked on the sidelines of an industry conference many years ago, and at the end of the discussion I asked him if there was anything I could pray for him about.
 As a Christ follower, I believe in the power of prayer.
 He thought about it for several seconds and then looked at me and said “wisdom.”

-It reminded me of the passage in the Old Testament where Solomon was approached by God and essentially offered to be given anything he asked for.
+I was challenged by his answer as it reminded me of a passage in the Old Testament where Solomon was approached by God and essentially offered to be given anything he asked.
 Solomon’s response was also for wisdom.
-Here is the full text of the passage in 1 Kings 3:6-14.
+Here is the full text in 1 Kings 3:6-14.

 6. You have shown great kindness to your servant, my father David, because he was faithful to you and righteous and upright in heart.
 You have continued this great kindness to him and have given him a son to sit on his throne this very day.
 7 Now, Lord my God, you have made your servant king in place of my father David.
 But I am only a little child and do not know how to carry out my duties.
 8 Your servant is here among the people you have chosen, a great people, too numerous to count or number.
 9 So give your servant a discerning heart to govern your people and to distinguish between right and wrong.
 For who is able to govern this great people of yours?